TIBCOSoftware/flogo-services/README.md

 # Flogo Services

-Flogo services consists of two Services
+Flogo services module consists of two Services

 ## State Service
 The Flogo State Service is a service for managing the state of process flows executed on Flogo Engine.
 This service's primary job is to store process (incremental and full) state for flows that are executed on an engine.
 This service will also facilitate front-end introspection and debugging of process flows.